LeonardoRuzza/ing-sw-2020-Ruzza-Venir-Schips/README.txt

 How to run JUnit tests?
   -Execute the phase from 1 to 4 (of "How to create the jar. etc") if you have didnt't do it previously or simply run: mvn test -f pom.xml

-How to run the Santorini.jar from command line?
+How to run the Santorini-client.jar from command line?
-  1- CLI version: java -jar path/Santorini.jar cli
+  1- CLI version: java -jar path/Santorini-client.jar cli 2- GUI version: java -jar path/Santorini-client.jar

+How to run the Santorini-server.jar from command line?
-  2- GUI version: java -jar path/Santorini.jar
+  - CLI version: java -jar path/Santorini.jar

 If you want to play with CLI please make sure tu use Linux or macOS beacuse Windows' CLI doesn't support colors.
 So if you have Windows please follow these steps (or if you prefer use simply a virtual machine with Unix):